-Sash and Carmen met in Literary Theory I, they sat next to each other for an entire semester without interacting (they are both socially adverse people).
-Near the end of the semester, Sash and Carmen connected over a novel Carmen was using for her final essay.
+Sash and Carmen met in Literary Theory I; they sat next to each other for an entire semester without interacting (both socially adverse people).
+Near the end of the semester, Sash and Carmen connected over a novel Carmen used for her final essay.
 The discussion of that novel led to the sharing of others they had in common.
 In short, Carmen and Sash became friends the way most book lovers become friends: through a mutual love of books.

 And, like most avid readers, their To Be Read (TBR) pile is ridiculously large.
 The concept of the Book Jar seemed like the best way to whittle it down.

 Carmen and Sash have learned to analyze and look at writing through a critical lens as English majors.
 As such, My Book Jar will be more than just how explicit and enjoyable a book is to read.
 Oftentimes, they will discuss how books have come to shape how we think and view the world around us.

 As two diverse womxn from differing backgrounds, some bookish editorials will cover controversial topics, especially where fiction and politics collide, as such discussion is encouraged and welcomed.

 Sash is currently working on her Bachelor of Arts at York University in Toronto, Canada.

 After obtaining degrees in Linguistics, and English & Professional Writing, Sash will go on to work on her master’s in Rhetorical Studies.

 As an editor, Sash aims to ensure that the author’s feelings are portrayed in the best possible light.